sktime/skpro/docs/user_guide.rst

 User Guide
 **********

-This guide will give a short overview of the basic functions in ``skpro`` package.
+This guide will give a short overview of the basic functions of the ``skpro`` package.
 For further details you may explore the `API documentation <api/modules.html>`_.

 .. note:: skpro uses many of scikit-learn's building principles and conventions.
-If you aren't familiar with the scikit-learn package you might want to explore its `project documentation <http://scikit-learn.org/stable/tutorial/basic/tutorial.html>`_.
+If you aren't familiar with the scikit-learn package you may like to explore its `project documentation <http://scikit-learn.org/stable/tutorial/basic/tutorial.html>`_.

 Overview
 --------